 - Public records laws

 Lee’s research areas include business ethics, corporate social responsibility, organizational transparency, strategic and organizational communication, communication law and policy, and mass communication theory and research methodology.
-He has published articles in a number of peer-reviewed journals, including Business & Society, Public Relations Inquiry, Public Relations Review, and Communication Law and Policy.
+He has published articles in a number of peer-reviewed journals, including Business & Society, International Journal of Strategic Communication, Public Relations Inquiry, Public Relations Review, and Communication Law and Policy.

 Recent Citations, Publications, and Professional Work